sboday/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

     __M_writer(filters.html_escape(filters.decode.utf8(data)))

-From the Python line above, you can see that the default ``unicode`` filter is applied before the the ``h`` filter, which was supplied inside the expression.
+From the Python line above, you can see that the default ``decode.utf8`` filter is applied before the the ``h`` filter, which was supplied inside the expression.

-The ``n`` filter can be used to turn off all default filters, including the ``unicode`` filter.
+The ``n`` filter can be used to turn off all default filters, including the ``decode.utf8`` filter.
 Here is an example Mako expression.

 .. code-block:: mako